-Dragon Dictation (Free – iPhone/iPad): Speech to text application (requires web access to function).
+Dragon Dictation is a speech to text application requiring web access to function.
 Text can be sent direct to sms, email, Facebook etc. or copy and pasted into other applications.

-Comment: This App shows surprising accuracy for some users.
-It is useful for short bursts of text rather than prolonged writing.
-Text to speech support is available (when the keyboard is visible), using the Speak Selection accessibility feature on the iPhone and iPad (see above).
+Comments: This App is useful for short bursts of text rather than prolonged writing.
+Text to speech support is available (when the keyboard is visible) using the Speak Selection accessibility feature on the iPhone and iPad (see above).

-Pages (£6.99 – iPhone and iPad): This app provides a bite-sized version of the Mac word processor.
+Pages.
+This app provides a byte-sized version of the Mac word processor.
 A range of templates are included, shapes, tables and photos can be imported with a tap and documents saved or exported.

-Comment: Documents can be directly exported to email, iTunes etc – but the option to export directly to other facilities such as Dropbox would be useful.
-As a word processor, it is an easy product to learn to use but does not have the support options that some may require.
+Comments: Documents can be directly exported to email, iTunes etc – but the option to export directly to other facilities such as Dropbox would be useful.
+As a word processor, it is an easy product to learn to use but does not have sufficient support options that some users may require.

-Evernote (Free – iPhone/iPad): A very easy to use web service that links notes from the computer and iPhone, iPad or Android device whether they are text, audio or images.
-Store them on one device and they will automatically update across your others.
+Evernote.
+A very easy to use web service that links notes from the computer and iPhone, iPad or Android device whether they are text, audio or images.
+Store them on one device and they will automatically update across others.

 Writing with Stylus:

-Penultimate (£0.69 -iPad): app for handwritten notes, diagrams etc. Pages can be saved into individual notebooks and both can be sent direct by email, Dropbox and Evernote.
+Penultimate: is useful for the production of handwritten notes, diagrams etc. These can be saved into individual notebooks and both can be sent direct by email, Dropbox and Evernote.
 There is a choice of width of pen, colours and ability to take photo within app.
 Comes with lined, squared and plain paper backgrounds but additional ones can be purchased including papers for musical notation, young writers and time management.

-Comment: an easy to use app for those times when you need to write not type and adds to a useful collection of tools to improve productivity.
+Comments: an easy to use app which contributes to a collection of tools to improve productivity.

-Popplet (£2.99 iPhone) and (iPad Lite): a space for creating and sharing ideas.
-Use to brainstorm your thoughts, create a mindmap or annotate an image.
-For Android users, Popplet can be used via a web browser.
+Popplet provides a space to create and share ideas.
+Use the App to brainstorm thoughts, create a mindmap or simply annotate an image.
+For Android users: Popplet can be used via a web browser.

-Explain Everything (£1.99 – iPad): a tool to combine pictures, video clips and more to create animated presentations.
+Explain Everything (iPad and Android) offers a highly customizable interactive, easy to use whiteboard for a mobile device.
+Combine pictures, video clips and much more to create animated presentations and screencasts.
 These can be shared using the various tools such as Dropbox etc.

-Inspiration (£24.49 – iPad): a byte-sized version of mindmapping software.
-Can export as an outline version or as a pdf of the map.
+Inspiration provides a byte-sized version of mind mapping software: export as an outline version or as a pdf of the map.

-Comment: If you are used to using Inspiration on a computer, this will feel limited, but still useful.
-It does not have speech recognition capability and although map can be exported as a pdf, it cannot be re-accessed through computer software version.
+Comments: If you are used to using Inspiration on a computer, this will feel limited, but it is still very useful.
+Although the map can be exported as a pdf, it cannot then be reassembled through the computer software version.

-Side by Side and Side by Side Pro (Free and £1.49):allows the iPad screen to be split into two (four) screens.
-Each screen allows for web browsing, viewing documents or files and/or note-taking.
-Notes can then be exported to other writing programs on your iPad, saved into Dropbox or e-mailed.
+Side by Side and Side by Side Pro permit the iPad screen to be split into two or four screens.
+Each screen allows for web browsing, viewing documents or files and or note taking.
+Notes can then be exported to other writing programs on your iPad, saved into Dropbox or emailed.

 Comment: paid version is advert free.

-MindMeister (free – iPhone/Pad and Android) is an internet based mind mapping service.
-A free subscription level allows you to save up to 3 maps.
+MindMeister is an Internet based mind mapping service.
+A free subscription level allows you to save up to three maps.
 It is easy to share maps to enable one than one person to collaborate with you.
 Maps are also accessible via any web browser so this is a good tool if you need want to access your maps on lots of different computers.